Nancy9ice/MCP-Unstructured-API-Hackathon/README.md

 The good thing about this solution is that you can do every single thing from Claude Desktop from creating the Google Drive Source to moving the summarized information to MongoDB to asking Claude questions about your transaction history.
 Except of course the part of creating a search index on the MongoDB interface so that querying the database to answer your questions can be easy and more informative.

-In summary, here's what you can do with this solution leveraging Unstructured API and FastMCP:
+In summary, here's what you can do with this solution leveraging Unstructured API MCP Server:

 - Create a Google Drive source containing your account statements directly from Claude Desktop